Chateau Marmont: In art and fashion

 Actor James Franco created a replica of the Chateau's Bungalow 2 for his Rebel Without a Cause exhibit at MOCA in 2012.
 The hotel's stationery has featured in work by artists André, Gary Baseman, Robert Gober, Martin Kippenberger, and Claes Oldenburg, among others.
 The Chateau's branding was featured in a capsule collection from fashion label Gucci in 2018.

+In video games

+Locations in the video games Grand Theft Auto: San Andreas (2004), Midnight Club: Los Angeles (2008), and Grand Theft Auto V (2013) are based on Chateau Marmont.